History of Bates Campus Buildings

 In 1950, couples were allowed to dine together in the Men’s Commons for the Sunday noon meal.
 However, it was not until a renovation in 1967 that the Commons became completely co-educational.
-A renovation in 1971 included among other things, a mural done on the wall of the entrance to the Commons.
-Professor Donald Lent used the theme of the “Canterbury Tales” for this painting which still graces the Commons today.
-In 1978, a $750,000 renovation/addition was done by the Architects Collaborative of Cambridge, Massachusetts which added 350 seats in the Commons and a solar heating system for heating water; however, these panels are now inoperative.
+A renovation in 1971 included, among other things, a mural done on the wall of the entrance to the Commons.
+Professor Donald Lent used the theme of the “Canterbury Tales” for this painting which is currently in storage.
+In 1978, a $750,000 renovation/addition was done by the Architect’s Collaborative of Cambridge, Massachusetts which added 350 seats in the Commons and a solar heating system for heating water; however, these panels are now inoperative.

 President’s House (1921)

-The property on which the house was built, had been owned by Oren B. Cheney, Bates’s first president.
+The property on which the house was built had been owned by Oren B. Cheney, Bates’s founder and first president.
 He apparently sold the land, which bordered his own, to his son-in-law, J. Frank Boothby.
 Boothby, who built the house in 1890, was treasurer of the Androscoggin Savings Bank and a Bates College trustee from 1903-1918.
 Cheney moved in with the Boothby’s upon his retirement as president in 1894.
-Boothby’s three sons lived with him while they attended Bates–Cheney, who became a trustee of the College, graduated in 1896, Willard in 1909 and Richard in 1917.
+Boothby’s three sons lived with him while they attended Bates: Cheney, who became a trustee of the College, graduated in 1896, Willard in 1909, and Richard in 1917.

-President Charles F. Phillips, President T. Hedley Reynolds, President Donald Harward, and President Elaine Hansen have all resided in the residence during their tenures as president.
+Presidents Charles F. Phillips, T. Hedley Reynolds, Donald Harward, Elaine Hansen, and Clayton Spencer have all resided in the residence during their tenures at Bates.